Affidavit of residence form

 When To File — File Form W-8 or substitute form before a payment is made.
 Otherwise, the payer may have to withhold and send part of the payment to the Internal Revenue Service (see Backup Withholding below).
 This certificate generally remains in effect for three calendar years.
 However, the payer may require you to file a new certificate each time a payment is made to you.

-Where To File - File this form with the payer of the qualifying income who is the withholding agent (see Withholding Agent on page 2).
+Where To File - File this form with the payer of the qualifying income who is the withholding agent (see Withholding Agent below).
 Keep a copy for your own records.

 A U.S. taxpayer identification number or Form W-8 or substitute form must be given to the payers of certain income.
 If a taxpayer identification number or Form W-8 or substitute form is not provided or the wrong taxpayer identification number is provided, these payers may have to withhold 20% of each payment or transaction.
 This is called backup withholding.